OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Full-Disk Encryption

 Android 5.0 (API level 21) and above support full-disk encryption.
 This encryption uses a single key protected by the users' device password to encrypt and decrypt the userdata partition.
 This kind of encryption is now considered deprecated and file-based encryption should be used whenever possible.
-Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter his password.
+Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter the password to unlock.

 ##### File-Based Encryption

 Android 7.0 (API level 24) supports file-based encryption.
 File-based encryption allows different files to be encrypted with different keys so they can be deciphered independently.
 Devices which support this type of encryption support Direct Boot as well.
-Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user does not enter his password.
+Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user didn't unlock the device.

 ##### Adiantum